Azure-for-Startups/Content/Instructional-guides-and-code-packets/Notification-Hub/README.md

 <img src="media/image9.png" width="432" height="298" />

--   Select an ASP.NET 5 web application template and turn off authentication and keep Host in the Cloud selected (please note that Visual Studio is still using the unchanged name for the technology – ASP.NET 5.0, so please don’t be confused).
+-   Select an ASP.NET 5 web application template and turn off authentication and keep Host in the Cloud selected (please note that Visual Studio is still using the unchanged name for the technology â€“ ASP.NET 5.0, so please donâ€™t be confused).

 <img src="media/image10.png" width="482" height="374" />